Last updated on July 5th, 2022 at 01:24 pm

 Gasteria Nitida is a relatively slow grower, but if you give them the proper care and conditions, they will eventually reach 12 inches in height.

-The Gasteria Nitida is toxic to both humans and animals, so this succulent should be kept away from pets and children.
+Gasteria Nitida is non-toxic to both humans and animals, although care should still be taken when having them around your pets and children.

 USDA Hardiness Zones